Performance should inform business decisions, and KPIs should drive actions.

 - What are key performance indicators for project management?

-Sales key performance indicators are measures that tell you how your business is doing in terms of conversions and revenue.
+Sales KPIs are measures that tell you how your business is doing in terms of conversions and revenue.
 You can look at sales KPIs related to a specific channel, time period, team, employee, etc. to inform business decisions.

-Examples of key performance indicators for sales include:
+Examples of important ecommerce metrics and KPIs for sales include:

 - Sales: Ecommerce retailers can monitor total sales by the hour, day, week, month, quarter, or year.